Why AI Music Models Ignore Your "No Drums" Prompt

 You cannot prompt away what is already rendered.
 Adding "no drums" often makes the problem worse because language models focus on the concept of drums, not the negation.
 Stem separation is the only method that gives you true multitrack control over your AI-generated music.
 It is the difference between asking for a different painting and using an eraser on the one you have.

 Ready to actually remove those drums?
-Try a dedicated stem separation tool and get clean drumless versions of your AI tracks in seconds, no prompts required.
+Try a dedicated stem separation tool and get clean drumless versions of your AI tracks without fighting prompts.